Fernando Sor: Paris, London, and Moscow

 Having abandoned his family's ideal of a military or administrative post, Sor could finally give music a serious try in France.
 He gained renown at first as a virtuoso guitarist and composer for the instrument.
 When he attempted composing operas, however, he was rejected by the French.
 His Op.
 7 was a large and strange piece, notated in three clefs, and no guitarist at the time could play it.
 Since France was no longer supportive of his music, Sor decided to try his talents elsewhere.

 In 1815, he went to London to attempt to build a stronger music career there.
 Again, he gained considerable fame as a classical guitarist and gave guitar and voice lessons.
 Since ballet in London was more popular than opera, Sor decided to try his hand at this new genre of music.
 He had considerable success this time, especially with his ballet Cendrillon.

-By 1823, once he had acquired a level of fame in London, Sor again wandered away, this time with the ballerina Félicité Hullin to Moscow in her quest to become a prima ballerina.
+By 1823, once he had acquired a level of fame in London, Sor again wandered away, this time with his wife, the ballerina Félicité Hullin, to Moscow in her quest to become a prima ballerina.
 Not much is known about his time there, however, despite the exaggeration about his romantic and professional life.
 After three years in Moscow, he traveled around Europe giving concerts and getting into music circles everywhere he went.

 In 1827, partly due to his advancing age, he settled down and decided to live out the rest of his life back in Paris.
 It was during this retirement that he composed the majority of his classical guitar works.
 He had to comply with the demands of the public, though, and most guitarists wanted technically simple, nice-sounding pieces.
 It was in these last ten or so years of his life that his writings reveal his bitterness towards how his publications were being received by the public.
 For example, Op.
 43 is entitled Mes Ennuis ("My Annoyances"), and six of his ballets are dedicated to "whoever wants them".
 These and other caustic remarks did not help his sales in the least.
 The foreword to Op.
 45 goes even further than sarcasm: "Let's see if that's that.
 Six short and easy pieces in stages, which aim to lead to what has generally been agreed are difficulties.
 Composed and dedicated to the person with the least patience, by Fernando Sor.
 Opus 45."